opennars/ALANN2018/README.md

 The implementation of the inference rules uses the beautiful Rule meta language developed by patham9 to create a flexible language based inference rules set.
 The Narjure code base (Clojure implementation of NARS) can be used as reference.

-The inference test cases are a good place to start to get an idea of how narses can be used with the inference rules. https://github.com/opennars/ALANN2018/tree/master/ALANNStreams/Tests/Inference
+The inference test cases are a good place to start to get an idea of how narsese can be used with the inference rules. https://github.com/opennars/ALANN2018/tree/master/ALANNStreams/Tests/Inference

 Have fun!